Exawind/amr-wind-frontend/docs/openfast_turbine.md

 "none"                 TTMDfile    - Name of the file for tower tuned mass damper (quoted string) [unused when CompTTMD is false]
 ```

-For OpenFAST v3.0.0, replace those lines in the ServoDyn file with this section:
+For OpenFAST v3.0.0, replace those `TUNED MASS DAMPER` lines in the
+ServoDyn file with this section:

 ```
 ---------------------- STRUCTURAL CONTROL --------------------------------------